ISISNeutronMuon/InstrumentScripts/doc/source/scans/instrument.rst

 Introduction
 ============

+.. py:currentmodule:: general.scans

-In theory, the minimal responsibility of the instrument scientist is to write a single instance of the :class:`scans.defaults.Defaults` class.
-The :meth:`scans.defaults.Defaults.scan`, :meth:`scans.defaults.Defaults.ascan`, :meth:`scans.defaults.Defaults.dscan`, and :meth:`scans.defaults.Defaults.rscan` methods should then be exported from the module.
-The :meth:`scans.util.local_wrapper` function can simplify exporting these class methods.
+In theory, the minimal responsibility of the instrument scientist is to write a single instance of the :class:`defaults.Defaults` class.
+The :meth:`defaults.Defaults.scan`, :meth:`defaults.Defaults.ascan`, :meth:`defaults.Defaults.dscan`, and :meth:`defaults.Defaults.rscan` methods should then be exported from the module.
+The :meth:`util.local_wrapper` function can simplify exporting these class methods.

 Defaults